dernasherbrezon/r2cloud/README.md

  - SDR receiver
  - *nix-based computer

 Please check recommended [bill of materials](https://github.com/dernasherbrezon/r2cloud/wiki/Bill-of-materials).
-This is very basic setup, but it is guaranteed to be working.
+This is a very basic setup, but it is guaranteed to work.

 ## Software

 1. Install r2cloud
   - From the image.
 This is the easiest way to install r2cloud on Raspberry PI.
-It will require brand new SD card:
+It will require a brand new SD card:
     - Download the [latest](http://apt.leosatdata.com/dist/image_2025-04-02-r2cloud-lite.zip) official image
-    - Insert SD card into the card reader and flash it.
+    - Insert the SD card into the card reader and flash it.
 You could use [Raspberry PI Imager](https://www.raspberrypi.com/software/) or [Etcher](https://etcher.io) to do this
-    - Insert SD card into the card reader and create file ```r2cloud.txt``` in the root directory.
+    - Insert the SD card into the card reader and create the file ```r2cloud.txt``` in the root directory.
 This file should contain any random string.
 This string is a login token.
 This token will be used during initial setup.

   - Or from [repository binaries](https://leosatdata.com/apt.html).
 Suitable for Ubuntu or Debian:
     - Login via SSH and create ```r2cloud.txt``` file in /boot directory.
-This file should contain any random string.
-This string is a login token.
-This token will be used during initial setup.
+This file should contain any random text.
+This text is a login token.
+This token will then be used during the initial setup.
     - Execute the following commands:
 ```
 sudo apt-get install curl lsb-release